Research & Inquiry

 Research Colloquium

-For over 30 years, Govies have shared their research projects at GSSM’s Research Colloquium.
+For over 35 years, Govies have shared their research projects at GSSM’s Annual Research Colloquium.

-GSSM's Research Colloquium features student presentations of their research & inquiry projects and the presentation of the Distinguished Research Leadership Award.
+The Annual Research Colloquium features student research presentations and honors outstanding mentors with the Distinguished Research Leadership Award.

 Learn More about Colloquium